fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 * `numberPrefix` adds a prefix to all the numbers visible on the chart.

-* Please note, we have used the theme attribute in the chart's JSON data and provided fusion (default theme) as the value of it.
+* Please note, we have used the theme attribute in the chart's JSON data and provided `fusion` (default theme) as its value.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

 #### Cosmetic Attributes